Car Revving On Its Own While Driving Or Stationary? Here’s Why

 What Happens When A Car “Revs”?

-A car “revving” its engine is when you put your foot down on the throttle.
-The noise increases along with the position of the needle on your dashboard’s tachometer (rev meter).
+A car “revving” its engine is when you put your foot down on the accelerator.
+The sound intensifies along with the position of the needle on your dashboard’s tachometer (rev meter).

-The result is more power and speed being sent to the wheels, and therefore your vehicle travels or accelerates faster.
+The result is increased power and speed being sent to the wheels, and therefore your vehicle travels or accelerates faster.

 So, what is revving?